mlapinm/A02Nh/html6ccna/b107tabs.md

 Table 6-6 Switch IPv4 Configuration
 Command Mode/Purpose/Description
 interface vlan number Changes the context to VLAN interface mode.
-For VLAN 1, allows the configuration of the switchís IP address. ip address ip-address subnet-mask
+For VLAN 1, allows the configuration of the switch‚Äôs IP address. ip address ip-address subnet-mask
 VLAN interface mode.
-Statically configures the switchís IP address and mask. ip address dhcp VLAN interface mode.
+Statically configures the switch‚Äôs IP address and mask. ip address dhcp VLAN interface mode.
 Configures the switch as a DHCP client to discover its IPv4 address, mask, and default gateway. ip default-gateway address
 Global command.
-Configures the switchís default gateway IPv4 address.
-Not required if the switch uses DHCP. ip name-server server-ip-1 server-ip-2 Ö
+Configures the switch‚Äôs default gateway IPv4 address.
+Not required if the switch uses DHCP. ip name-server server-ip-1 server-ip-2 ‚Ä¶
 Global command.
 Configures the IPv4 addresses of DNS servers, so any commands when logged in to the switch will use the DNS for name resolution.
 Table end.
 Table 6-7 Other Switch Configuration
 Command Mode/Purpose/Description
 hostname name Global command.
-Sets this switchís hostname, which is also used as the first part of the switchís command prompt. enable secret pass-value Global command.
-Sets this switchís password that is required for any user to reach enable mode. history size length Line config mode.
+Sets this switch‚Äôs hostname, which is also used as the first part of the switch‚Äôs command prompt. enable secret pass-value Global command.
+Sets this switch‚Äôs password that is required for any user to reach enable mode. history size length Line config mode.
 Defines the number of commands held in the history buffer, for later recall, for users of those lines.